pdebruic/stripe-smalltalk/README.md

 Smalltalk implementation of the Stripe API.
 You need a free account from [Stripe](http://www.stripe.com) to get the API keys.
 Their API docs are very thorough and located [here](https://stripe.com/docs/api).
 I think you can access all aspects of their API from this package.
 Let me know if you find something that's not included and we can work to get it sorted out.

+**This code is in now way endorsed, supported, or verified by Stripe.
+I think they're ok with it and they know about it but its definitely unofficial.**

 ###SSL support